DeMaCS-UNICAL/DaRLing/README.md

 *DaRLing* is a *Da*talog Rewriter for OWL 2 *RL* Ontological Reason*ing* built on top of the OWL API.

 *DaRLing* supports:
-  - tranlation of (the RL fragment of) OWL 2 ontologies,
+  - translation of (the RL fragment of) OWL 2 ontologies,
   - loading of RDF/XML dataset,
   - translation of SPARQL queries,
   - `owl:sameAs` handling